ToolJet/ToolJet/docs/versioned_docs/version-2.50.0-LTS/setup/cloud-v3-migration.md

 {{queries.<queryName>.metadata}}
 ```

 The `metadata` object will contain detailed information about the request and response, including request URL, method, headers, parameters, response status code, and headers.
+You can read more about metadata [here](/docs/beta/data-sources/restapi/metadata-and-cookies/#metadata).

 ## Help and Support